laelbarlow/jackhmmerer/README.md

 ## Installation

+- Ensure you have Python3 and the Conda package and environment manager pre-installed on your system.
+Ideally, this should be run on a high-performance computing cluster.

 - Clone the code repository from github to your computer by running the following shell command in your terminal:
   ```